-Physiotherapy can help you overcome an episode of low back pain.
+Physiotherapy can help you overcome an episode of lower back pain.
 The goal of physiotherapy is to restore range of motion, and to help you maintain this improvement over the longer term.
 Physiotherapists use a range of techniques to achieve this.
 This may include things such as manual therapy, flexibility/strength and conditioning programs and education on self management.

 Our therapists are experienced in a variety of techniques and understand the positive effect massage can have on the body.
 They have exception skills in remedial massage, deep tissue massage and sports massage.

 Regular massage may help to decrease pain levels, improve joint flexibility, promote better circulation, decrease muscle tension and soreness, release scar tissue, improve/correct posture and improve your sleep quality.